Educational Game on Cryptocurrency Investment: Using Microeconomic Decision Making to Understand Macroeconomics Principles: INTRODUCTION

 Section 2 introduces the macroeconomic concept of the rule-versus-discretion tradeoff and how emerging blockchain technology empowers us to reconstruct the concept in microeconomic decision-making.
-In section 3, we present the design of the classroom.
-Section 4 discusses the reflection on user experience and strategies for improvements in future implementations.
+In Section 3, we present the design of the classroom.
+Section 4 reflects on user experience and strategies for improvements in future implementations.